sethbrenith/sethbrenith.github.io/heap-snapshot-names.md

 ## `(array)`

 This category includes various internal array-like objects which don't directly correspond to objects visible from JavaScript.
-For example, the contents of JavaScript `Array` objects are stored in a secondary internal object named `(object elements)[]`, to allow easy resizing. ***TODO:**: If [my proposal for treating backing storage as part of the object](https://docs.google.com/document/d/1To-QPe4sNwn-AOpsiIaftdlXrJIm26QJgi2dBVrlDd4/edit?usp=sharing) is accepted, add advice here and in the "system" category below to try the new feature.*
+For example, the contents of JavaScript `Array` objects are stored in a secondary internal object named `(object elements)[]`, to allow easy resizing. ***TODO:** If [my proposal for treating backing storage as part of the object](https://docs.google.com/document/d/1To-QPe4sNwn-AOpsiIaftdlXrJIm26QJgi2dBVrlDd4/edit?usp=sharing) is accepted, add advice here and in the "system" category below to try the new feature.*

 ## `(compiled code)`